top of page

 • Support is out there

-Contact FC or check out our Support page for lists of places you can get support from if things are too confusing or difficult to deal with on your own.
+Contact us or check out our Support page for lists of places you can get support from if things are too confusing or difficult to deal with on your own.

 Sexuality

-Many people also choose not to label their sexuality.
+Some people also choose not to label their sexuality.
 Everyone expresses their sexuality differently with various levels of diversity.
-Many people’s sexuality and sexual identity may change at different times of their lives.
+It is completely normal for people’s sexuality and sexual identity to change across their lives.

 “Sexuality is a central aspect of being human throughout life and encompasses sex, gender identities and roles, sexual orientation, eroticism, pleasure, intimacy and reproduction.
 Sexuality is experienced and expressed in thoughts, fantasies, desires, beliefs, attitudes, values, behaviours, practices, roles and relationships.
 While sexuality can include all of these dimensions, not all of them are always experienced or expressed.
 Sexuality is influenced by the interaction of biological, psychological, social, economic, political, cultural, ethical, legal, historical, religious and spiritual factors.”